sakhavhyand/SillyTavern-AnotherCharManager/README.md

 ## What is this extension doing?

-SillyTavern ATM is an extension which provides a quick and easy way to edits tags cards and some other fields.
+SillyTavern ACM is an extension which provides a quick and easy way to edits tags cards and some other fields.

 I've decided to work on it to have something that better suits my needs, because I have way too many characters and most of them are not/poorly tagged.

-* With ATM, you can sort by the number of tags characters have, for example, to find those without tags.
+* With ACM, you can sort by the number of tags characters have, for example, to find those without tags.
 * Editing tags on a character does not load their chat, so it won't change the chat recent history.

 ## Prerequisites